The pivotal ruling ensures wage security for redundant Carluccio’s workers

 “This important decision ensures that no one is left behind in a hospitality sector reeling from the effects of the shutdown."

-Richard Arthur, national coordinator for trade union strategy at Thompsons Solicitors, said: “The government’s Job Retention Scheme applies to companies in administration, which is welcome.
+Richard Arthur, head of trade union law at Thompsons Solicitors, said: “The government’s Job Retention Scheme applies to companies in administration, which is welcome.
 But it wasn’t clear how the scheme would work alongside strict insolvency law requirements, which often lead administrators to dismiss the workforce within 14 days.
 This judgment is a blueprint for how employees of companies in administration during the COVID-19 crisis should be treated, and means that jobs can be protected and 80 per cent of their wage costs paid from the scheme.”